 What do you do to celebrate Mother’s day?

 ” Usually, we prepare some food and celebrate with my family and my parents.
 Nothing extravagant, but just getting together as a family.
+This year, my sister abroad gave me and my mom a special cake for the occasion and it added to the festive ambiance of the small lunch that I prepared for my family and my parents and brother.

 This day makes me realize how challenging it is being a mom especially since I have a special child. “